MaverickPeter/MR_SLAM/README.md

 <!-- CITATION -->
 ## **Citation**
-If you find this repo useful to your project, please consider to cite it with following bib:
+If you find this repo useful to your project, please consider to cite it with the following bib:

     @article{xu2023ring++,
           title={RING++: Roto-Translation-Invariant Gram for Global Localization on a Sparse Scan Map},